Oldest ISO 9001:2015 certified Rudraksha Organisation in the world. Your Trusted Brand Since 1997

 • Feeding hungry dogs on special days such as Kalabhairava Jayanthi is very beneficial as the canine is considered to be the vahana of Lord Bhairava.
 The dogs can be given milk, curd and sweets.

-• Offering food to Brahmins on Kalabhairava Jayanthi is also thought to be favorable.
+• Offering food to Brahmins on Kalabhairava Jayanthi is also thought to be favourable.

 • Worshippers can please the Lord by visiting the Bhairava temples in the evenings.